opetchey/RREEBES/README.md

 ## Outcome

--   A fully reproduced paper would be one that can be reproduced from the raw datasets, which should ideally be available online.
+-   A fully reproduced paper would be one that can be reproduced from the raw datasets, which should ideally be available online [here](http://opetchey.github.io/RREEBES/).

 -   An online report of our reproduction, with code.